GreptimeTeam/docs/docs/faq-and-others/faq.md

 ### Does GreptimeDB support schemaless?

 Yes, GreptimeDB is a schemaless database without need for creating tables in advance.
-The table and columns will be created automatically when writing data with protocol gRPC, InfluxDB, OpentsDB, Prometheus remote write.
+The table and columns will be created automatically when writing data with protocol gRPC, InfluxDB Line Protocol, OpenTSDB, Prometheus Remote Write.

 ### Does GreptimeDB support dumping table-level data to S3?